cssnr/auto-auth/README.md

 ## Configuration

-You can pin the Addon by clicking the `Puzzle Piece`, find the Automatic Authentication icon, then;
+You can pin the Addon by clicking the `Puzzle Piece`, find the Auto Auth icon, then;
 **Chrome,** click the `Pin` icon.
 **Firefox,** click the `Settings Wheel` and `Pin to Toolbar`.